poshaughnessy/web-payments-londonjs-2017/src/index.md

 ### Better than autofill

-* More accurate (avoid filling wrong fields!)
+* More accurate
-* Browser provides form for you!
+* Form pre-built for you!
 * Optimised for mobile
 * Built-in validation